 Surprise Medical Bills

 Even if you get treatment at a facility covered by your health insurance, which is called in-network, it's possible for you to get unexpected medical bills.
-This happens when you're billed by a provider whose services are out-of-network, such as a lab test, even when then the facility is covered by your insurance.
+This happens when you're billed by a provider whose services are out-of-network, such as a lab test, even when the facility is covered by your insurance.
 Your insurance company may only pay for part of that treatment, leaving you with the remainder of the charge.

 You may also discover that the expense doesn't count toward your out-of-pocket maximum.
 This may happen with certain doctors, like anesthesiologists, surgeons, and emergency room doctors.
 To avoid this, it's best to check with your provider before your treatment.